-.
+Potential programmatic risks to completion.

-Potential programmatic risks to completion: The project team assesses overall risks to project completion as low.
+The project team assesses overall risks to project completion as low.
 Specific risks and associated mitigation are listed below.

 Risk 1: Assay data reveal high variability between individuals; differences between treatments are not discernible due to inadequate sampling power.
 This is a fairly low risk since our sampling numbers are based on a combination of 1) preliminary data, 2) our previous studies, and 3) literature review.
 However, there is a chance that effects could be masked by inter-individual variability.